VisTR: Visualizations as Representations for Time-series Table Reasoning

 \subsection{Visualization Pruning and Indexing}

-For a given table, we will generate a vast collection of visualization references, each of which is subsequently mapped into vector representations (\ie, visualization embeddings).
+For a given table, we generate a vast collection of visualization references, each of which is subsequently mapped into a vector representation (\ie, an embedding).
 The large number of visualization references poses significant challenges to efficient storage and retrieval.
-To address these challenges, we first introduce a visualization pruning technique to effectively reduce the overall number of visualization references, thereby reducing the required storage space and initially streamlining the retrieval process.
-However, even after pruning, the remaining number of visualization references may still be too large, demanding a visualization indexing technique to accelerate the retrieval process.
-The combined approach of visualization pruning and indexing, as illustrated in Figure \ref{fig:filter}, significantly improves \tool's ability to manage and retrieve visualization references.
+To address these challenges, we design a combined approach of visualization pruning and indexing, as illustrated in Figure~\ref{fig:filter}.

-\stitle{Visualization Pruning.} The key idea of visualization pruning is to filter out less informative visualization references in advance, narrowing down the pool of candidates to those most likely to match the query.
-The main challenge is retaining highly valuable visualization references during pruning.
-To this end, we introduce a visualization pruning method to filter out less informative visualization references.
-For all visualization references for a variable $d_i$, it may encounter a scenario where two references exhibit similar change patterns, and one is entirely encompassed by the other.
+\stitle{Visualization Pruning.} Here, the key idea is to filter out less informative visualization references in advance while retaining those that provide significant insights.
+For all visualization references for a variable $d_i$, \jn{we may encounter} a scenario where two references exhibit similar change patterns, and one is entirely encompassed by the other.